yursky/art-of-text/blogPost.md

 Phew, that's a lot of math!
 However, you now hopefully have a better idea of what sort of thing this model is trying to do.
 Now, without further ado, the next discussion talks about what was achieved by applying this model to the data.

 ## The Results
-The model could successfully transfer sentiment, however due to the limited time, computational resources, and data, we were not able to train a model capable of transferring author style with great accuracy in content.
-When trained to transfer sentiment, the model was able to transform negative Yelp reviews into the equivalent with a positive sentiment.
+Well, not all Data Science projects give you fantastic results and that was painfully obvious here.
+Limited by time, computational resources, and data, author style transfer proved quite complex.
+This could have been due to a number of reasons including lack of training time and a more diverse vocabulary.
+Interestingly enough, the sentiment transfer using Yelp reviews gave us some really good results, where we turned negative Yelp reviews into more positive ones.
+Enough from me, see for yourself:

 # Sentiment Transfer Results:
 ```